 Safely Expand Business Internationally

-A letter of credit gives the trade partners an ability to transact with unknown partners or in newly established trade relationships.
+A letter of credit gives the trade partners the ability to transact with unknown partners or in newly established trade relationships.
 It helps in expanding their business quickly into new geographies.

 A letter of credit is highly customizable.
 Both the trading partners can put in terms and conditions as per their requirements and arrive at a mutual list of clauses.
 It can also be customized from one transaction to another with the same trading partners.